Underground Rome attractions: all you need to know about Rome below street level and how to visit Rome’s most significant underground sites.

 The two I recommend visiting are:

 - Mitreo Barberini: opened to the public again in 2021, this Mithraeum lies under Palazzo Barberini and is significant for the beautiful frescoes it preserved.
 The mithreum is the only one in Italy with frescoes and it is therefore unique.
-Visits are on selected days only: info and tickets here.
+Visits are on selected days only: read our complete guide to the Barberini Mithraeum here.

 - Mitreo di San Clemente: This Mithraeum is under the church of San Clemente, a unique church in Rome developing over three levels, each latin to a different era.
 The Mithraeum is its most ancient layer and has a breathtaking altar to Mithra with an impressive carving of the God.
 The whole of the basilica is worth visiting for its mithreum, its stunning mosaics and the peculiarity of its stratigraphy.
 You can find info and tickets here.